Cascades in the dynamics of affine interval exchange transformations: Introduction.

-Those are linked by the fact that the directional foliation in direction $\theta$ admits $F_t$ as their first return map on a cross-section, for $t = \frac{6}{\tan \theta}$.
-In particular they share the exact same dynamical properties and the study of the family $F_t$ reduces to the study of the directional foliations of $\disco$.
+As a dilatation surface $\disco$ is naturally endowed with a family of foliations which we call directional foliations.
+For definitions of both dilatation surfaces and these foliations we refer to Section \ref{subsec dilatation }.
+Our family of AIETs $(F_t)_{t\in[0,1[}$ and these foliations are linked by the fact that the directional foliation in direction $\theta$ admits $F_t$ as their first return map on a cross-section, for $t = \frac{6}{\tan \theta}$.
+In particular they share the same dynamical properties hence the study of the family $F_t$ reduces to the study of the directional foliations of $\disco$.

-\subsection{The Veech group of $\disco$.}
+\subsubsection{The Veech group of $\disco$.}

-The major outcome of this change of viewpoint is the appearance of hidden symmetries.
-Indeed, the surface $\disco$ has a large group of affine symmetries which is called its Veech group and that we denote by $\V$.
-It is precisely the group of diffeomorphisms which writes in coordinates as an element of $\mathrm{SL}(2, \R)$.
-As a consequence we get that directions $\theta$ which are $\SL$-equivalent through $\discoveech$ have same dynamical behaviour and this remark allow us to reduce considerably the number of parameters $\theta$ (equivalently $t$) that we need to analyse.
+The major outcome of this change of point of view is the appearance of hidden symmetries.
+Indeed, the surface $\disco$ has non-trivial group of affine symmetries, \textit{i.e.} a non-trivial group of diffeomorphisms given in charts as an element of the affine group $\mathrm{GL}(2, \R) \rtimes \mathbb{R}^2$ of $\mathbb{R}^2$.
+All this material is defined in Section \ref{subsecveech}.
+Such a group of affine diffeomorphisms admits a natural representation in $ \mathrm{SL}(2, \R)$; we call the image of this representation the Veech group that we denote by $\V$.
+This new group naturally acts on the set of directions of $\mathbb{R}^2$.
+The directions $\theta$ which are $\SL$-equivalent through $\discoveech$ correspond to two foliations which are conjugated thus sharing the same dynamical behaviour.
+This remark will allow us to considerably reduce the number of parameters $\theta$ (equivalently $t$) that we need to analyse.
+Using a standard construction of affine diffeomorphisms using flat cylinder decompositions recalled in Subsection \ref{subsecgroup}, we show that the group $\discoveech$ is discrete and contains the following group